 Mammoth Mountain in California is world-famous for skiing but there are actually tons of other great things to do there all year round.
+It’s an ideal destination if you want to see natural wonders but still be near civilization and have a hot meal afterward.
 Here are my top ten picks for things to do in Mammoth and the surrounding area.

 1. Mammoth Mountain (Skiing, Snowboarding, Hiking, Mountain Biking)